gotreasa/ticTacToe/NOTES.md

 ## Pomodoro 4
 🚧 implement the print of the grid
-TODO: test the continuous run of the gam
+TODO: test the continuous run of the game
 TODO: implement the continuous run with 2 second separator